emad-elsaid/inbox/README.md

 - the repository incudes a script to generate SSL self signed certificate `ssl-gen` as it's needed to run the server and use webRTC
-- it uses Ruby to run a web server on port 3000 that serves 2 pages `/send` for the camera machine and `/receive` for the receiver machine that wants to display the camera.
+- it uses Go to run a web server on port 3000 that serves 2 pages `/send.html` for the camera machine and `/receive.html` for the receiver machine that wants to display the camera.
 - It uses WebRTC to start a webRTC connection
-- The local server has 4 other routes for the sender and receiver to signal each other the webRTC offer and answer.
+- The local server has 1 other route for the sender and receiver to signal each other the webRTC offer and answer.

 ## How to run